Alt-right: "Alt-left"

 In the 1990s, a loose group of left-wing online activists based on Usenet groups referred to themselves as "alternative left" or "alt-left" to distinguish their ideas from those of more mainstream leftist thought.
 Ideas promoted by "alt-left" activists at the time included universal basic income and anti-work sentiment.
 The popularisation of the term "alt-right" in the 2010s saw the increasing use of "alt-left" to describe far-left groups; among the press sources that did so were Fox News in December 2016, and Vanity Fair in March 2017.
 After the Unite the Right Rally later that year, Trump commented that some counter-protesters were part of the "very, very violent ... alt-left".
 Commentator Brian Dean believed that Trump was essentially conflating the term "alt-left" with "anti-fascist".
 Responding to Trump's use of the term, various commentators criticised the use of "alt-left", claiming that it was neither created nor adopted by leftists but had been designed by right-wingers and/or centrist liberals to smear left-wing protesters by suggesting a false equivalence between the alt-right and their opponents.
 (Note: Attributed to multiple sources:) The historian Timothy D. Snyder stated that alt-right' is a term ... meant to provide a fresh label that would sound more attractive than 'Nazi,' 'neo-Nazi,' 'white supremacist,' or 'white nationalist.'
 With 'alt-left' it's a different story.
 There is no group that labels itself that way".
 The term "alt-left" has also been used to describe anti-liberal leftists who use conspiratorial framing.

 Non-Western counterparts

 Alt-right memes, slang, and imagery have been adopted by some people outside the Western world in order to promote different extremist ideologies from white nationalism.
 Examples include the "akh-right", which is Islamist, promoting similar policies to traditional Islamist groups like the Taliban but with a different aesthetic.
 Akh-right and alt-right supporters have bonded online over shared support for antisemitism, misogyny, homophobia, and the Taliban itself.
 Andrew Tate, a former kickboxer and social media influencer who converted to Islam, is popular with this subculture as well.

-"Trads", an Indian alt-right subculture, promote Hindu nationalism, Brahmanical supremacy and Islamophobia.
+Trads, an Indian alt-right subculture, promote Hindutva, Brahmanical supremacy, and Islamophobia.
 They use a saffron-recolored version of Pepe the Frog, in order to avoid the original green color's association with Islam.
 Trads believe mainstream Hindu rightists such as Narendra Modi are insufficiently committed to true Hinduism.